-Join Timothy Pintello for an in-depth discussion in this video Configuring a server to add to a domain, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Configuring a server to add to a domain, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Now we've talked about adding a domain controller to an existing domain, let's go ahead and actually do that.
 When you first bring up Server 2012, it brings up this Dashboard.
 In this Dashboard we need to go ahead and click the "Add roles and features" option and then click Next.
 And click Next one more time.
 And then we want to verify that the computer that we are trying to add to the domain is actually the correct computer and is highlighted, which it is.
 And so let's go ahead and click Next again.

 In this box, we need to select the Role or Feature we wish to add.
 In this case, since we're trying to create a domain controller, we need to add the Active Directory Domain Services.
 So click on that.
 And this brings up this dialog box here that verifies the features that will be added when you do this.
 Go ahead and click Add Features and then click Next.
 Click Next one more time because we don't want to add any extra features to it.
 And then finally, click one last time.

 Now, in this box we have the option to restart the server automatically or we can leave it unchecked and restart it manually.
 For this installation, I'll go ahead and leave it unchecked.
 Now, click the Install button.
 When you click the Install button, the installation process will begin.
 This will take a little bit of time so we need to wait for it to get done with that.
 Now that the active directory role has been added, you come up to this dialog box.